About Southern Miss

 As the premier research university of the Gulf South, Southern Miss takes pride in being classified as a RU/H: Research University (higher research activity) by the Carnegie Foundation for the advancement of teaching among doctorate-granting universities.
 The Center for Undergraduate Research affords students meaningful research opportunities, and as a proven leader in innovation, Southern Miss is generating real-world solutions through transformative research.
 In fact, one of our research projects was one of only two worldwide selected by NASA to be conducted on the International Space Station to explore whether life can survive on Mars.

-The Center for Gulf Studies, administered through the Southern Miss Department of Marine Science at Stennis Space Center, serves the people of Mississippi, the northern Gulf region and the nation with a scientifically based understanding of ecosystem status and trends with special emphasis on improved forecasting abilities to ensure sustainable coastal and ocean ecosystems of the Gulf of Mexico.
+The Center for Gulf Studies, administered through the Southern Miss Division of Marine Science at Stennis Space Center, serves the people of Mississippi, the northern Gulf region and the nation with a scientifically based understanding of ecosystem status and trends with special emphasis on improved forecasting abilities to ensure sustainable coastal and ocean ecosystems of the Gulf of Mexico.

 The National Center for Spectator Sports Safety and Security offers solutions for the security of sports stadiums and arenas that have been identified as potential targets of terrorism.